blekenbleu/MIDIio/docs/source.md

 This allows learning MIDI controller CC numbers (by checking SimHUb's **Property** window),
 for adding to `SimHub/NCalcScripts/MIDIio.ini`.

+### MIDIlog
+- 4 bit flags; valid values: 0 (exceptions and other errors), 1, 3, 7, 15 (trace many actions)
+- 0: exceptions not handled by code, things not working, e.g. misconfigured
+- 1: also I/O failures
+- 3: also unexpected events
+- 7: also initialization and configuration feedback
+- 15: also information, normal event tracing

+### Evidence
 Here is some evidence of operational success (*26 Jan 2023*):
 - **[MidiView](https://hautetechnique.com/midi/midiview/) trace screen**:
 ![](MidiView.png)